Want to know what a Business Plan is?

-The ideas mentioned in a brain-storming session when translated into a written document provides a unique opportunity of self-assessment and therefore, increases the reliability of predictions.
-These written ideas for the bases of setting organizational objectives, missions, and visions.
+The ideas mentioned in a brainstorming session when translated into a written document provides a unique opportunity for self-assessment and therefore, increases the reliability of predictions.
+These written ideas for the basis of setting organizational objectives, missions, and visions.

 The business plan is a complete document and therefore it also contains vital financial data that is used to allocate resources and make financial decisions.

 Appropriate allocation of resources is vital for the success of any business idea and therefore, too much or too little resource allocation may result in either failure to achieve goals and objectives or a loss of profits that could be earned.

 Financial information is required for starting any project because setting up a business requires money and investors require a return on the money they would invest in the process which means money has a cost.

 And therefore, if the project cannot earn enough money to pay a profit to the owner on top of the cost of that money of the investor then the project would not be acceptable.